Turning paper trash into paint-worthy treasure

 Launching customer

 Rinske says: “At AkzoNobel, we intend to buy this mineral from Alucha and become their launching customer.
 We’re very excited for opportunities to use recycled raw materials in our products.
-Our partnership with Alucha is one such example supporting our ‘People.
-Planet.
-Paint.’ sustainability ambitions.”
+Our partnership with Alucha helps support our sustainability ambitions.”

 In the coming months, we’ll be testing the calcium carbonate Alucha collected from its pilot phase at the Sassenheim laboratory in the Netherlands.
 We’ve decided to use the recycled calcium carbonate in a filler to start with.
 Because of the filler’s relatively small scale, it’ll be easier to test, integrate and launch.